top of page

 • Optional, consented videotaping for in-the-moment feedback

 Secure-functioning means designing win-win agreements that protect the relationship—your “couple bubble.”
-In practice, we emphasize turning toward, repairing quickly, and responding to each other’s bids for connection so safety returns faster and sticks.
+In practice, we focus on turning toward each other, repairing quickly, and responding to bids for connection so safety returns faster and holds.

 What happens in an intensive?

-Virtual (telehealth).
+Virtual or in person in Greensboro, NC.
 You’ll need a private space, strong internet, and your device at eye level so I can see both of you clearly.

 Is an intensive better than weekly therapy?